What is included in this Sample?

 MOBILE HEALTH (mHEALTH) MARKET OVERVIEW

-The global Mobile Health (mHealth) Market size was worth USD 60.2 billion in 2024, and was expected to increase to USD 64.5 billion in 2025 and reach USD 140.7 billion by 2033, a CAGR of 10.5% from 2024 - 2033.
+The global Mobile Health (mHealth) Market size was approximately USD 74.5 billion in 2024, is expected to rise to USD 82.36 billion in 2025, and is forecasted to reach USD 183.9 billion by 2033, expanding at a CAGR of about 10.56% throughout the period 2025-2033.

 The quick uptake of mHealth services is due to advancements in healthcare technology, increased adoption of smartphones, the need for remote care solutions - the growth of new products is being further fuelled by an increasing integration of artificial intelligence as well as big data and the internet of things and directives that support and enable its use (such as telemedicine reimbursement). mHealth services drive lower costs to the user, improve access to care, and support self-management.
 The COVID 19 pandemic was a significant driver for adoption, and while there are indications that we may be reaching a plateau in usage, the trajectory and enthusiasm for a plethora of remote care solutions as well as data tracking continue to fuel growth.

-MOBILE HEALTH MARKET KEY FINDINGS
+KEY FINDINGS

 COVID-19 IMPACT